 Opening of Wattle Place

-In response to the Forgotten Australians report, Wattle Place was officially opened by Linda Burney, former NSW Minister for Community Services, in March 2011.
+Wattle Place was officially opened by Linda Burney, former NSW Minister for Community Services, in August 2010.
 Prior to the opening of Wattle Place, the Aftercare Resource Centre had operated for a number of years, assisting "care leavers" to find their care records and missing information about their identity.

 Find and Connect Support Service begins